 Prior to Simulated Visit Training, you will be invited to a virtual meeting with your assigned PEVC Support Facilitator and the other PEVCs assigned to your group.
-This meeting fulfills the following requirements:
+During this meeting you will:

-- Meet your fellow trainees and your support facilitator. - Review ABET terminology. - Discuss the findings you have tentatively identified as a result of your review of the self-study, transcripts, and website. - Write an email to the Program Head (your Support Facilitator) identifying issues with the website and requesting that these be corrected.
-This email is due one day prior to your training session. - Discuss how training will be conducted and get support on technical issues required to fully participate. - Ask any questions you have about training.
+- Meet your fellow trainees and your support facilitator. - Review ABET terminology. - Discuss the findings you have tentatively identified as a result of your review of the self-study, transcripts, and website. - Discuss how training will be conducted and get support on technical issues required to fully participate. - Ask any questions you have about training.